 Genetics is the study of genes and the passing of genetic information and traits from parents to children (heredity).
-Some cases of prostate cancer are inherited, and these abnormalities can be detected in normal cells (blood or cheek swab specimen).
+Some cases of prostate cancer are inherited, and abnormalities influencing such inheritance can be detected in normal cells (blood or cheek swab specimen).
 Finding mutations in some genes may indicate an increased risk of developing cancer.
-Tests for these mutations may be performed before or after someone is diagnosed with cancer.A strong family history of cancer or the presence of prostate, breast or ovarian cancers among your relatives are reasons to ask your physician about genetic testing.
-Knowing whether you have an inherited mutation that may influence your risk of getting cancer is important for your care and follow up, and for your relatives to know.
+Just because someone tests positive for a genetic mutation does not mean they will develop cancer.
+It just means the risk is higher and additional screening may be needed.

 - Hereditary Breast and Ovarian Cancer (HBOC) Syndrome associated with inherited mutations in BRCA1 and BRCA2 genes